ShawnEsterman/AIO-Etsy-Stats/README.md

 docker-compose up -d
 ```

-[^1]: When I told Nicole I thought it was cute, she told me that Etsy puts "Cha Ching" in thier emails.
+[^1]: When I told Nicole I thought it was cute, she told me that Etsy puts "Cha Ching" in their emails.
 So it was Etsy being cute and not something she came up with 🤣